Start here: your first disease progress workflow

 - Use the model fitting article for a deeper walkthrough of

-- Use the simulation article for examples built around the
+- Use the simulation workflow article for examples built around the